kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 Our Universal DRM module enables media companies, content rights owners and OTT providers to stream premium content without needing to worry about which browser, device or platform is being used.

-The Kaltura Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed.

-Every feature is supported for both both HTML5 and Flash with the same configuration, bringing unparalleled ease of feature integration across platforms.
-We invite to explore the vast feature set of the Kaltura Player on your Tablets and Mobile Devices, and use the HTML5 / Flash player switch tool present on almost all feature pages.

-Note this site does not represent every feature available for the Kalura player.

 Multi-Platform Support
 Our HTML5 video library provides you with the most advanced mobile delivery technology stack available today.
 Our smart-player technology delivers the right player, stream, and advertising to the right device anywhere, with just a single embed code.

-You can extend the functionality of both Flash and HTML5 players with our Unified development API.
+In addition, you can extend the functionality of both Flash and HTML5 players with our Unified development API.

 Check out the detailed feature chart for what features are supported in what platforms.